The-Knowledge-House/Weather-Project/README.md

 ## Features:

-* search weather for any city
+* Search weather for any city
-* country codes for each city
+* Country codes displayed next to each city
-* Fahrenheit and Celsius functionality by click
+* Fahrenheit and Celsius functionality.
+Click on temperature to change units
-* descriptions of weather
+* Descriptions of weather displayed along with temperature
-* weather icons
+* Elegant weather icons implemented by [Erik Flowers: 'Weather Icons'](https://erikflowers.github.io/weather-icons/)